 James was raised in Rome and chooses to live there despite its many little frustrations.

-7 Unique Things to See and Do in Rome
+7 Unusual Things to Do in Rome

 Rome is a complex place with a distinct techno-cultural approach to life that I have a love-hate relationship with.
 But no matter how frustrating things get, there's always something that keeps me rooted here.